crolbar/yuki/README.md

 - STILL WORK IN PROGRESS
 # YUKI
-YUKI is a split ortholinier diodless keyboard heavily inspired from [cantor](https://github.com/diepala/cantor).
+YUKI is a split diodless keyboard with a column stagger layout heavily inspired from [cantor](https://github.com/diepala/cantor).

 The main crate in the firmware that made it easy to code is [keyberon](https://github.com/TeXitoi/keyberon).